ASB Greece Projects

 - Activities with refugee youth through Youth centres and care-taking of Unaccompanied Minors.

-As of January 2019 ASB’s programmes in Greece are funded by The Directorate-General for Migration and Home Affairs (DG HOME) in collaboration with the International Organisation for Migration (ΙΟΜ) which contributes to tackling the refugee crisis in Europe.
+Between January 2019 and December 2021 ASB’s programmes in Greece are funded by The Directorate-General for Migration and Home Affairs (DG HOME) in collaboration with the International Organisation for Migration (ΙΟΜ) which contributes to tackling the refugee crisis in Europe.
 DG Home in Greece supports the Greek government in providing services in 26 open accommodation sites in mainland Greece.

-Activities of the project “Improving the Greek Reception System through Site Management Support and Targeted Interventions in Long-Term Accommodation Sites” implemented by IOM and ASB at the sites of Diavata, Katsikas, Filippiada and Doliana include:
+Activities of the project “Improving the Greek Reception System through Site Management Support and Targeted Interventions in Long-Term Accommodation Sites” and “Supporting the Greek Authorities in Managing the National Reception System for Asylum Seekers and Vulnerable Migrants (SMS)” implemented by IOM and ASB at the sites of Diavata, Katsikas, Filippiada, Doliana and Agia Eleni include:

 Site Management Support (SMS):

 - Water, Sanitation and Hygiene

 Non-Formal Education (NFE):

 - Life skills

 - Language courses